 \section{Problem Setting and Preliminaries}

-In this paper, we focus on recommendation in an implicit-feedback setting.
+In this paper, we focus on recommendations in an implicit feedback setting.
 In this setting, we collect users' interactions with a catalog of items.
-As a common assumption, the interaction of users indicates their preference.
+As a common assumption, the interaction of the users indicates their preference.
 Unlike the explicit setting, the users will not directly express their preferences like a rating or score.
-The less strict assumption of implicit setting makes it important and popular as it closely aligns with many real world applications, where a majority of users do not give explicit feedback.
+The less strict assumption of implicit setting makes it important and popular as it closely aligns with many real-world applications, where a majority of users do not give explicit feedback.

 Consider a training dataset consisting of $|\gI|$ items and $|\gU|$ users, a user-item interaction matrix $\mD \in \mathbf{R}^{|\gU| \times |\gI|}$.
-User $i$ has the interaction history $\mD_i \in \{0,1\}^{|\gI|}$, which means that the user $i$ has interacted with the items that are set to 1.
-When $D_{ij}=0$, it indicates the user $i$ didn't interact with the item $j$.
-Such interactions can include a click, a buy or watching a movie.
-The goal is to learn a recommendation model $f: \{0,1\}^{|\gI|} \rightarrow \R^{|\gI|}$.
-The model gives a score to every item that can be used for item ranking.
-A higher score means it is more likely that a user would interact with it.
+User $u$ has the interaction history $\mD_u \in \{0,1\}^{|\gI|}$, denoting that the user $u$ has interacted with the items that are ones.
+When $D_{ui}=0$, it indicates that the user $u$ did not interact with the item $i$.
+Such interactions can include a click, a buy, or watching a movie.
+The goal is to learn a recommendation model $f: \{0,1\}^{|\gI|} \rightarrow \mathbf{R}^{|\gI|}$.
+The model gives a score for every item that can be used for the item ranking.
 Given a trained model, the goal then is to take a test user's historically interacted items and rank the non-interacted items that are relevant to the user.

-To evaluate the performance of recommendation system $f$ , we adopt a widely used "Recall@k" as the metric.
-We also consider widely-used metrics like Normalized Discounted Cumulative Gain (NDCG) \cite{Manning_etal_2008}.
-Since these two metrics are heavily correlated with each other, we mainly focus on recall.
-Consider the preference over item $j$ for user $i$ as $D_{ij}$.
-The recommendation system scores each item via $f$ and ranks them by their scores for a particular user in the descendent order.
-Let the rank of item $j$ for user $i$ be $r_{ij}$.
+To evaluate the performance of the recommendation system $f$, we adopt a widely used metric - "Recall@k".
+We also consider widely used metrics such as normalized discounted cumulative gain (NDCG) \cite{Manning_etal_2008}.
+Since these two metrics were highly correlated with each other in our experiments, we mainly focussed on the recall.
+Consider the preference for the item $i$ for the user $u$ as $D_{ui}$.
+The recommendation system scores each item via $f$ and ranks them by their scores for a particular user in descending order.
+Let the rank of the item $i$ for the user $u$ be $r_{ui}$.
 The Recall@K is defined as

 Intuitively, it calculates the fraction of items within the top $k$ ranked items that are actually relevant for user $i$.